-2.5.21 crosswalk: A crosswalk is (1) that part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the roadway measured from the curbs or, in the absence of curbs, from the edges of the traversable roadway, or (2) any portion of a roadway at an intersection or elsewhere distinctly indicated for pedestrian crossing by lines or other markings on the surface of the roadway.
+2.5.21 crosswalk: A crosswalk is (1) that part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the roadway measured from the curbs or, in the absence of curbs, from the edges of the traversable roadway, or (2) any portion of a roadway at an intersection or elsewhere

 2.5.22 parking lot: A parking lot is an area used primarily for parking road vehicles.
-When paved and marked it commonly includes the following areas:
+When paved and marked, it commonly includes the following areas:

-1) Parking stalls - areas reserved primarily for parked road vehicles

-2) Parking lot aisles - areas used primarily for vehicular access to parking stalls.
-Parking lot aisles are not trafficways.

-3) Parking lot ways - land ways which are used primarily for vehicular circulation within parking lots and for vehicular access to parking lot aisles.
+- 1.)
+Parking stalls areas reserved primarily for parked road vehicles - Parking lot aisles areas used primarily for vehicular access to parking stalls.
+Parking lot aisles are not trafficways. - Parking lot ways land ways which are used primarily for vehicular circulation within parking lots and for vehicular access to parking lot aisles.
 Parking lot ways in parking lots open to the public are trafficways.